of the Boys & Girls Clubs and YMCA of Greater Waterville at the Alfond Youth & Community Center

 We created a true state of the art facility

-As part of the merger we retained control of Camp Tracy a wonderful YMCA program which has provided extraordinary experiences for children across the state since 1962.
-The beautiful 32 acre campus located on the waterfront of McGrath Pond offers a full range of diverse programs and in 2005 we added a 4 Season Lodge, a 55 foot climbing tower and a full ropes course, just to name a few.
+As part of the merger, we retained control of Camp Tracy a wonderful YMCA program which has provided extraordinary experiences for children across the state since 1962.
+The beautiful 32 acre campus located on the waterfront of McGrath Pond offers a full range of diverse programs and in 2005, we added a Four-Season Lodge, a 55-foot climbing tower, and a full ropes course, just to name a few.

-On September 9th, 2007 Cal Ripken, Jr. dedicated Maine's Fenway.
-This 2/3rd scale replica of Fenway Park is dedicated to the late Harold Alfond for his tremendous generosity to our organization, the community and the entire state of Maine.
-In 2008 our enhancements included a multi-use soccer field and 3 residential cabins.
-In 2013 we added parking for 40 vehicles.
-In 2014 a 4th residential cabin was added and Mini Fenway was completely turfed.
+On September 9th, 2007, Cal Ripken, Jr. dedicated Maine's Fenway at Camp Tracy.
+This 2/3rd scale replica of Fenway Park is dedicated to the late Harold Alfond for his tremendous generosity to our organization, the community, and the entire state of Maine.
+In 2008, our enhancements included a multi-use soccer field and three residential cabins.
+In 2013, we added parking for 40 vehicles, and in 2014, a 4th residential cabin and we completely turfed Mini Fenway.

 In 2017, a second completely turfed and accessible baseball field with playground was opened as an MLB sanctioned 2/3 replica of Chicago’s Wrigley Field.
-Here we hosted the Northeast 11 and under Cal Ripken Jr. Baseball Championship Playoffs, the 2018’s 12U Maine State and 12U New England Regional Tournaments, and will host the 2022 Cal Ripken 12U World Series!
+Here we hosted the Northeast 11 and under Cal Ripken Jr. Baseball Championship Playoffs, the 2018’s 12U Maine State and 12U New England Regional Tournaments and the 2022 Cal Ripken 12U World Series!

-In December of 2018, we completed construction of a state-of-the-art 42’ diameter Growing Dome greenhouse for youth to experience and learn healthy garden-to-table eating habits by growing, preparing, and eating meals served in our Kids’ Kitchen year round.
+In December of 2018, we completed construction of a state-of-the-art 42’ Growing Dome greenhouse and outdoor gardens for youth to experience and learn healthy garden-to-table eating habits by growing, preparing, and eating meals served in our Kids’ Kitchen year-round.

-In March of 2020 we completed a 10,000 foot addition and renovations to open our Whole Family Wellness Center Addition, Teaching Kitchen, Health Center and Alternative Healing Center.
-This is also the inaugural year of our Unified Champion Club, the first and only such Club devoted to spreading inclusion through sports for adults with intellectual disabilities.
+In March of 2020, we completed a 10,000 square foot addition and facility renovations to open our Peter G. Alfond Pathway to Wellness whole family wellness center addition, Teaching Kitchen, Health Center and Child Watch.
+This was also the inaugural year of our Unified Champion Club, the first and only such Club devoted to spreading inclusion through sports for adults with intellectual disabilities.

 From March 16th through May 31st, 2020, when our county was shut down due to COVID-19 restrictions, we served over 35,000 individual meals and provided childcare for essential health care workers at no cost to the individuals.